omnes-ludunt/dfdl/README.md

     def github_token():
         return Config.load()["github_token"]
 ```
-Which can be stored as a property of the Release class in dfdl.py with:
+Which can be stored as a property of the Release class set during init:
 ```
 self.config = Config.load()
 ```
-in the init function.
+You would then need to use it in the get_list method of the GitHubPackage
+class in some way...